 Kali Puja/Diwali is known to be that time of the year when people celebrate with friends and family.
 Diwali, also known as the Festival of Lights, is never complete without elaborate fireworks.
 Fireworks add life to the celebrations.
 However, firecrackers have a flipside to them.
 The smoke and noise can cause serious issues, especially among … Continue reading "Diwali Risks for the Elderly"

-http://www.painmanagement.org.au/content/ten-tips-managing-pain-during-holiday-season The festive season is a time for joy and laughter.
+The festive season is a time for joy and laughter.
 However, for those suffering from chronic pain, the constant suffering can get in the way of the fun that you may have with friends and family.
-Follow certain tips and tricks for a better, healthier festive season.
-Try and delegate the tasks … Continue reading "Tips to Manage Pain during Festive Season"
+Follow certain tips and tricks for pain management in festive season.
+Try and delegate the tasks for the festive … Continue reading "Tips to Manage Pain during Festive Season"